redking1/GENRE/README.txt

 pip install requirements.txt -r

-3. run the bot!
+3. run the bot by typing- 'python chatbot.py' into console

-python chatbot.py

 If you are on windows you may need to install python from